Animetal USA (album)

 Animetal USA (アニメタルUSA, Animetaru Yū Esu Ē) is the debut album by Japan-based American heavy metal band Animetal USA, formed as a tribute to Eizo Sakamoto's band Animetal.
 Released through SME Records on October 12, 2011, the album consists of a series of English language covers of popular anime theme songs.
-It received an American release on June 26, 2012, containing four bonus tracks from their follow up album Animetal USA W.
+It received an American release through Century Media Records on June 26, 2012, with a different track arrangement and two tracks replaced with two from their follow-up album Animetal USA W, plus two tracks from their single "Give Lee Give Lee Rock Lee".

 The album peaked at No. 18 on Oricon's weekly albums chart, remaining there for nine weeks.

 Track listing

 All tracks are arranged by Chris Impellitteri and Marty Friedman.